SFDO-Tooling/CumulusCI/docs/get_started.rst

 Verify Your Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In a new terminal window can verify that CumulusCI is installed correctly by running ``cci version``:
+In a new terminal window, you can verify that CumulusCI is installed correctly by running ``cci version``:

 .. code-block:: console

     $ cci version
-    CumulusCI version: 3.19.0 (/path/to/bin/cci)
+    CumulusCI version: 3.20.0 (/path/to/bin/cci)
     Python version: 3.8.5 (/path/to/bin/python)

     You have the latest version of CumulusCI.

 You can also use this command in the future to check whether your CumulusCI installation is up to date.

-Still need help? `CumulusCI's issues on GitHub <https://github.com/SFDO-Tooling/CumulusCI/issues>`_ may have something useful.
+Still need help?
+Feel free to ask a question on our `Trailblazer community group <https://trailblazers.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F9300000009M9ZCAU>`_.